phroggyy/cluster-api-provider-kind/README.md

 this provider uses the `host.docker.internal` hostname to connect.
 That hostname is only configured on Docker for Desktop.

-Additionally, because of this, you **must** use the Docker provider for KIND (rather than podman which is also supported).
-This provider relies on the networking implementation of Docker to ensure that we can reach the host network from within our KIND cluster, which is what allows us to deploy the CAPI provider in a cluster, rather than running it on the host.
+Additionally, because of this, you **must** use the Docker provider for KIND (rather than podman which is also supported) for your management cluster.
+This provider relies on the networkingimplementation of Docker to ensure that we can reach the host network from within our KIND cluster, which is what allows us to deploy the CAPI provider in a cluster, rather than running it on the host.

 ## Contributing
 You’ll need a Kubernetes cluster to run against.
 You can use [KIND](https://sigs.k8s.io/kind) to get a local cluster for testing, or run against a remote cluster.